shriyaponnala/DBMSProject/README.md

-#DBMS Project based on hotel maangement application
+# Hotel Management Application

-The Hotel Management Application is like a digital assistant for hotels, making things easier for both the staff and guests.
-For guests, it simplifies booking rooms and dining arrangements.
-For hotel staff, it helps manage resources and guest information effectively.
+The Hotel Management Application is a digital assistant for hotels, streamlining tasks for both staff and guests.
+It simplifies booking rooms, dining arrangements, and more, enhancing the overall hotel experience.

-This application is built by using different technologies: HTML, CSS, and JavaScript to make it look nice and work smoothly for users.
-Java to handle the behind-the-scenes work, like processing bookings and managing data.
-And MySQL is used to store and organize all the information.
+## Features
+- **Guest Services**: Simplifies booking rooms and dining arrangements.
+- **Staff Utilities**: Assists hotel staff in managing resources and guest information effectively.

+## Technologies Used
+- **Frontend**: HTML, CSS, JavaScript
+- **Backend**: Java for processing bookings and managing data
+- **Database**: MySQL for storing and organizing information

+## Overview

-Overall, it's a handy tool that makes the hotel experience better for everyone involved.
+This application is built using a combination of modern web technologies to ensure a smooth and user-friendly experience.
+It handles behind-the-scenes tasks efficiently, making the hotel experience better for everyone involved.